hidevopsio/hiboot.hidevops.io/content/zh-CN/inversion-of-control/index.md

 	"time"
 )

-// This example shows that jwtToken is injected through method Init,
+// This example shows that jwtToken is injected through the constructor,
 // once you imported "github.com/hidevopsio/hiboot/pkg/starter/jwt",
 // jwtToken jwt.Token will be injectable.
 func main() {